Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Conclusion

 \section{Conclusion}

 In the present paper, perturbations against a stationary solution of the nonlinear Schr\"{o}dinger equation with the general form of nonlinearity are examined.
 It is shown that the use of nonlinear equations of motion for the perturbations is necessary for obtaining correct and conserved over time nonzero expressions for the integrals of motion even in the quadratic order in the corresponding expansion parameter, as well as for the validity of the additivity property for these integrals of motion.
+As noted in the Introduction, this effect may indicate some sort of the nonlinear superposition principle.
+It could be also important for a correct quantization of perturbations against stationary solutions of the nonlinear Schr\"{o}dinger equation.

 As a demonstration of these results, two explicit examples, --- the case of logarithmic nonlinearity and the Gross--Pitaevskii equation, are considered.
+One can see that the use of nonlinear equations of motion for perturbations indeed recovers the conservation over time of the particle number even in the case of perturbation consisting of only a single nonlinear mode, compare \eqref{partnum-lin} with \eqref{Npzero}.
+When the use of only the linear approximation provides a result that is conserved over time, like the one in \eqref{Npconsincorr}, the correct result may look completely different (compare the signs of \eqref{Np} and \eqref{Npconsincorr}).
+Note that the nonlinear correction is of the same order as the ``main'' result and can even fully compensate it (as in \eqref{Npzero}).

-Finally, one may assume (however, at the moment I do not have a rigorous mathematical proof for this assumption) that the additivity property survives at higher orders of perturbation theory: the overlap integrals between different modes may appear only together with the corresponding time-dependent exponential factors, which should vanish because the particle number, energy and momentum are conserved over time.
+Finally, one may assume that in some cases the additivity property can survive at higher orders of perturbation theory: the overlap integrals between different modes may appear only together with the corresponding time-dependent exponential factors, which should vanish because the particle number, energy and momentum are conserved over time.
+This question calls for further investigation.